Miami Acupuncture & Herbal Solutions

 Acupuncture for anxiety is among the most actively studied areas in integrative medicine.
 The literature has matured substantially in the past two decades, moving from small pilot studies to large randomized controlled trials and systematic reviews.

-A systematic Cochrane review of acupuncture for depression — which shares substantial neurobiological overlap with anxiety — found evidence that acupuncture as a monotherapy or adjunct to medication produced clinically meaningful improvements, with a favorable side-effect profile versus pharmacological comparators.
+A systematic Cochrane review of acupuncture for depression (which shares substantial neurobiological overlap with anxiety) found evidence that acupuncture as a stand-alone therapy or adjunct to medication produced meaningful improvements, with minimal side-effects versus pharmacological comparators.

-Using fMRI neuroimaging, researchers demonstrated that acupuncture needle stimulation produced measurable deactivation of the amygdala, hippocampus, and other limbic structures — the core neuroanatomy of the anxiety response.
+Using fMRI neuroimaging, researchers demonstrated that acupuncture needle stimulation produced measurable deactivation of the amygdala, hippocampus, and other limbic structures.
 This provides direct mechanistic evidence for acupuncture's calming effects at the level of brain circuitry.

 What to Expect